Boeing wins Japan Airlines order for 21 MAX jets -sources

 Boeing declined comment.
 A spokesperson for JAL reiterated it was "considering this matter," but declined further comment.

+Boeing has historically dominated sales to the Japanese market.
+However, Airbus AIR.PA has made inroads over the last decade - most visibly through a 2013 order by JAL for widebody A350 jets, made as Boeing struggled to fix a battery problem with its 787 Dreamliner.

+With Airbus single-aisle A320s in use by ANA's Peach unit and JAL's Jetstar Japan, Boeing strove to ensure that the MAX secured a foothold in the mainline fleet of Japan's national carrier.

-(Reporting by Valerie Insinna, David Shepardson, Tim Hepher, Eimi Yamamitsu; Editing by Toby Chopra)
+(Reporting by Valerie Insinna, David Shepardson, Tim Hepher, Eimi Yamamitsu; Editing by Toby Chopra and Marguerita Choy)

 ((Valerie.Insinna@thomsonreuters.com))